Glossary of Terms

 PowerSchool – Part of a province-wide initiative called iNSchool, which allows teachers and school administrators to use technology to manage data and information on student attendance, schedules, achievement, and behaviour.
 PowerSchool includes a web-based Student-Parent Portal and an updated report card format.

 Procedures - More detailed instructions, developed by administrators, for those responsible for putting policy into practice.
 Procedures describe how policy is to be implemented, by whom, when, where and in what form.
-Procedures are administrative in nature and, are therefore, the responsibility of the Superintendent and his/her administrative staff.
+Procedures are administrative in nature and, are therefore, the responsibility of the Regional Executive Director of Education and his/her administrative staff.

 Professional Learning Community (PLC) – Refers to a group of educators that meets regularly, shares expertise, and works collaboratively to improve teaching skills and the academic performance of students.